outpace-bio/DAlphaBall/README.md

 7. In order to use the `dalphaball` package with `pyrosetta`, then use `conda install dalphaball -c <output dir>` to install `dalphaball` into the active conda environment.
 Optionally, it may be installed into any conda environment at this stage.
-8. The `dalphaball` executable is then located in the conda environment `bin` directory, usually located here:
+8. The `dalphaball` executable is then located in the active conda environment `bin` directory, usually located here:
 `~/opt/anaconda3/envs/MYENV/bin/dalphaball`
-9. If using Jupyter notebooks, launch `jupyter notebook` from the conda environment.
+9. If using Jupyter notebooks, launch `jupyter notebook` from the active conda environment.
 The conda environment `bin` directory should be in `$PATH`, so one may initialize PyRosetta with the following flag: `-holes:dalphaball dalphaball`.
-If Jupyter notebooks is launched from a different conda environment, specify the full path to the `dalphaball` executable:
+If `jupyter notebook` is launched from a different conda environment, make sure `ipykernel` is installed into the active conda environment and registered for use as a kernel on the Jupyter server, then specify the full path to the `dalphaball` executable during PyRosetta initialization: `-holes:dalphaball ~/opt/anaconda3/envs/MYENV/bin/dalphaball`
-`-holes:dalphaball ~/opt/anaconda3/envs/MYENV/bin/dalphaball`
 10. Enable usage of dalphaball in the `BuriedUnsatHbonds` filter with the `dalphaball_sasa="1"` option.
 The `Holes` filter automatically uses it.